 This page is hosted by the University of Manchester on behalf of:

-Suicide and Self-Harm Research North West is a collaboration between The University of Central Lancashire, Liverpool John Moores University, The University of Manchester, the Manchester Self-Harm Project, the Cheshire and Wirral Partnership NHS Trust and The Collaboration for Leadership in Applied Health Research and Care North West Coast.
+Suicide and Self-Harm Research North West is a collaboration between The University of Central Lancashire, Liverpool John Moores University, The University of Manchester, the Manchester Self-Harm Project, the Cheshire and Wirral Partnership NHS Trust and the NIHR Applied Research Collaborations (ARCs).

 Our mission statement